 How we handle password management at ALGM

-Now that we’ve covered the background, here are the password policies we use at Amazee Labs:
+Now that we’ve covered the background, here is an example of a password policy we use at Amazee Labs:

 A password only needs to be changed if there is a reason to believe that a password has been leaked or compromised.
-Mandatory periodic password resets are not advised.
+Mandatory periodic password resets are not advised as users tend to choose weaker and more memorable passwords if they know it will need updating in the near future.
+On top of this, these passwords tend to be very similar to the previous password - perhaps with an additional number added on.

 Sharing of passwords